LunaSare/spring2023-data-science/lectures/lecture-reusable-code-1.md

 - In this lesson we will use the concept of "mass" to learn how to create functions.
 - Mass describes the density and type of atoms in any given object.
 - The SI unit of mass is the kilogram (kg), though mass can also be measured in grams (gr), ounces (oz), and pounds (lb).
+- Reminder - Mass is not the same as weight:
+  - Weight is the measure of the force of gravity on an object
+  - It is hence a relative measure
+  - Mass is an absolute measure
   - The mass of an object will never change, but the weight of an item can change based on its location.
-- Weight is the measure of the force of gravity on an object:

 ![https://spaceplace.nasa.gov/planets-weight/en/](https://spaceplace.nasa.gov/review/planets-weight/planets-weight3.en.png)